perdix/Testing/README.md

-# Testing and CI/CD Demo!
+# Testing and CI/CD Demo!!

 This repository is a demo of how to use GitHub Actions to run tests and build a Java project!